 The data used in this study are aggregated from several sources.
 We draw firms' financial characteristics from Compustat and stock price information from CRSP.
-The institutional ownership data is acquired from Thomson Reuters 13F Institutional Holdings and the analyst coverage data is available from I/B/E/S. Following the prior tax planning literature, firm-year observations with missing total assets and those with missing or non-positive pretax income are dropped.
+The analyst coverage data is available from I/B/E/S. Following the prior tax planning literature, firm-year observations with missing total assets and those with missing or non-positive pretax income are dropped.
 We also eliminate financial firms and utility firms (SIC codes 4000-4999 and 6000-6999).
-Our sample consists of 43,501 firm-year observations for US publicly listed firms from 1970 to 2018.
+Our sample consists of 39,425 firm-year observations for US publicly listed firms from 1970 to 2018.